An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Privacy Guarantees

-Our goal is to prove a differential privacy guarantee for \gopa.
-Adapting Definition~\ref{eq:dp} to our setting, for any input $X$ and any possible outcome $\hat{X} \in \mathbb{R}^n$, we need to compare the probability of the outcome being equal to $\hat{X}$ when a honest user $v_1\in U^H$ participates in the computation with private value $X_{v_1}^A$ to the probability of obtaining the same outcome when the value of $v_1$ is exchanged with an arbitrary value $X_{v_1}^B\in [0,1]$.
-For notational simplicity, we denote by $X^A$ the vector of private values $(X_u)_{u \in U^H}$ of honest users in which a user $v_1$ has value $X_ {v_1}^A$, and by $X^B$ the vector where $v_1$ has value $X_{v_1}^B$. $X^A$ and $X^B$ differ in only in the $v_1$-th coordinate, and their maximum difference is $1$.
+Now, adapting differential privacy (Definition~\ref{eq:dp}) to our setting, for any input $X$ and any possible outcome $\hat{X}$, we need to compare the probability of the outcome being equal to $\hat{X}$ when a (non-malicious) user $v_1\in U$ participates in the computation with private value $X_{v_1}^A$ to the probability of obtaining the same outcome when the value of $v_1$ is exchanged with an arbitrary value $X_{v_1}^B\in [0,1]$.
+Since honest users drop out independently of $X$ and do not reveal anything about their private value when they drop out, in our analysis we will fix an execution of the protocol where some set $\honestuserset$ of $n_H$ honest users have remained online until the end of the protocol.
+For notational simplicity, we denote by $X^A$ the vector of private values $(X_u)_{u \in U^H}$ of these honest users in which a user $v_1$ has value $X_ {v_1}^A$, and by $X^B$ the vector where $v_1$ has value $X_{v_1}^B$. $X^A$ and $X^B$ differ in only in the $v_1$-th coordinate, and their maximum difference is $1$.